-POLICY 5 - Affordate Housing
+POLICY 5 - Affordable Housing

-The relatively high need for Social cent homes withe reighbourhood Plan area will need to be a sign cant consideration when negotiating and agreeing the tenure mix for the condable bousing.
-Future provision should focus out that Ren rather can other Affordable Rented housing where possible.
+The relatively high need for Social Rent homes in the Neighbourhood Plan area will need to be a significant consideration when negotiating and agreeing the tenure mix for new affordable housing.
+Future provision should focus on Social Rent rather than other Affordable Rented housing where possible.

-Provision will also need to ensure a sufficient supply of smaller dwellings, notably one edroome dwellings.
+Provision will also need to ensure a sufficient supply of smaller dwellings, notably one-bedroomed dwellings.

-Shared Ownership could be preferred over discounted homes for sale.
-When the latter provided, the discount required will need to take into a point the provided of the DDNP area.
+Shared Ownership should be preferred over discounted homes for sale.
+Where the latter is provided, the discount required will need to take into account the lower affordability in the DDNP area.

-- The LPAs should have regard to the latest HNA when negotiating and agreeing the tenure mix of new all ordable housing provision. - The housing number or site area threshold that triggers the need for affordable housing to be provided is set out in national planning policy and guidance, and the proportion of omes the need to be provided as affordable homes, once this is triggered, is currently contained in the local plan, and so there is no need to have anything on those aspects in a DDNP policy. - 195 However, the HNA is useful evidence reflecting local need and this can be used when deciding on the type of affordable housing needed on any site.
+- 193 The LPAs should have regard to the latest HNA when negotiating and agreeing the tenure mix of new affordable housing provision. - 194 The housing number or site area threshold that triggers the need for affordable housing to be provided is set out in national planning policy and guidance, and the proportion of homes that need to be provided as affordable homes, once this is triggered, is currently contained in the local plan, and so there is no need to have anything on those aspects in a DDNP policy. - 195 However, the HNA is useful evidence reflecting local need and this can be used when deciding on the type of affordable housing needed on any site.